proxytranslation/user-docs/dashboard2/publishwebsite.md

 Due to the way the proxy works, this requires a reverse proxy configuration to be placed in front of the web server.
 A variety of load balancer/reverse proxy solutions are available on the market, with **nginx**, **CloudFlare** and **AWS CloudFront** being three of the most well-known solutions available.
 See the vendor documentation for the details of setting up a reverse proxy (do note that nowadays, reverse proxies are monumentally powerful network solutions, and discussion of all their features is beyond the scope of this introductory description).

-##### Client-Side Translation
+##### Client-side translation

-Client-Side translation bypasses the proxy entirely, and conducts the translation process in the user's browser without passing data through third parties.
+Client-side translation bypasses the proxy entirely, and conducts the translation process in the user's browser without passing data through third parties.
 This can be desirable for clients bound by legal or security restrictions.

-To use Client-Side translation, you need to create a new export (not a Work package), with the following settings:
+To use Client-side translation, you need to create a new export (not a Work package), with the following settings:
 + **File Format**: JS
 + **Export**: All Entries
 + **Unique segments only**: checked